 My last post on working with numbers to create knit charts includes info on creating tables, working with cells, keyboard commands, and more

-Things also got more complicated again, when I tried to work with a lace repeat from an electronic pattern book.
+using the combined programs: Things got more complicated again when I tried to work with a lace repeat from an electronic pattern book.
 The straightforward method resulted in an unworkable image.
 Part of the problem may result from varied densities of lines in the original, its cells not being fully filled in (ie dots in squares or rectangles), and illustration with units in a rectangular rather than square format, so they do not scale properly in a ratio of 1 pixel per row and stitch.
 After isolating the repeat, I for this repeat I entered it in numbers with the plan to superimpose a table grid over the repeat and fill in squares/cells where needed.
 Cell borders may be created in varied thicknesses and colors, and are easily changed or removed altogether.
-Having a red cell border to superimpose on image made the process significantly easier for me.
-In the middle section the red border is switches to a significantly lighter one, and lining up the repeat beside the images helps one visually check for any errors.
-In the bottom row the image is shown magnified after scaling, gridded in the magnified version again to check the repeat against the original.
+Having a red cell border to superimpose on the image made the process significantly easier for me.
+In the middle section the red border is switched to a significantly lighter one, and lining up the repeat beside the images helps one visually check for any errors.
+In the bottom row, the image is shown magnified after scaling, gridded in the magnified version again to check the repeat against the original.

 Another lace image with table cell margins adjusted, and a reminder that borders may be in any configuration or color that makes it visually easier for you to proceed with filling in cells that correspond to black squares in the original image

 The steps in progress, with the processed image ready to knit, shown in magnified, gridded final GIMP scaled repeat on far right.
 With a bit of familiarity with both programs, this process is far faster than any counting and filling in of pixels one at a time

 This lace card was not cautiously cropped at the top and bottom edges, the final repeat when scaled is shown first, with obvious errors, but workable when done “the long way” from the same image or hand-edited